Writing

 “Ask yourself”, my ninth-grade football coach called through the evening roar of early autumn secadas, “Have I emptied the tank today?”
 He’d ask the question with one “gasser” left in the conditioning portion of practice; sun already set,…

-Why I’m Leaving Medicine
+Why I’m Quitting Medicine

-Why I’m Leaving Medicine
+Why I’m Quitting Medicine

 I do not want to be a doctor.
 That feeling wouldn’t change—from medical school acceptance to board certification—and it required moving across the country, leaving my family, and becoming a psychiatrist, before I could act on it.